 Read on for tips to help decipher food labels and make healthy food choices

 March is National Nutrition Month, a good time to consider food labels and how they fit in to making healthy choices.
-Audrey Fleck, RDN, LDN with Healthy Directions Nutrition Therapy/Nutrition Counseling of Doylestown Hospital, tells us how important it is to read the Nutrition Facts label on our food.
+Kristin Morrow, RD, LDN, CDE, a registered and licensed dietitian-nutritionist and certified diabetes educator with Doylestown Health’s Nutrition Services, tells us how important it is to read the nutrition facts label on our food.

 Food labels as we know them have been around for a while.
 The Nutrition Labeling and Education Act of 1990 gave the Food and Drug Administration (FDA) the authority to require nutrition labeling on foods.
 The rule became effective in 1994.
 The label hasn't changed much since then, except for the addition of trans fat to the list of required nutrients in 2006.

 But change is coming.

 The FDA is proposing to update the Nutrition Facts label, and the compliance date would be two years out.
 “You are probably beginning to see the new label on some food packaging already in the summer of 2018, but the FDA has set compliance dates of January 2020 through January 2021, depending on the amount of food sales by the manufacturer,” says Kristin.

 - Requiring "Added Sugars" be declared on the label